GoogleCloudPlatform/gke-rolling-updates-demo/README.md

 ## Downgrades

-**Downgrading the control plane is not possible.**  If you find a unexpected behaviors during a Node Pool upgrade, you can abort and downgrade the Node Pool to the previous version.
+**Downgrading the control plane is not possible.**  If you find a unexpected behaviors during a Node Pool upgrade, you can abort and roll back the Node Pool to the previous version.

 ## Kubernetes Engine and Change Control